pkautomation/omadaTask/README.md

 - law compliance is mandatory - privacy policy (see feature files)
 - some presentation about the partnership has high business value as well
 - need of working searchbar is self-explanatory

+#### It took me around 6-8 hours to do this work, mostly due to struggle to make specflow work.